A reader asked:

 If you paid the CCJ within a month it disappears

-A CCJ that you have paid promptly within one calendar month days should be deleted from your credit record.
+A CCJ that you have paid promptly within one calendar month it should be deleted from your credit record.

 If it is still showing, your creditor hasn’t told the court.
 You can sort this out by following the above procedure: send a copy of your bank statement to the court, the court tells Trust Online who updates the Register which will be reflected in your credit reports.

 All other CCJs go after 6 years automatically.

 The only way to remove a CCJ apart from waiting for it to drop off after six years is to get it “set aside” by the court.
 Do not believe any websites that say they can get it removed for you if you pay them!

 If you paid the CCJ in full but after more than a month

 This may seem surprising, but whether you have paid a CCJ or not is not taken into account in those credit score calculations.
 Until the CCJ drops off after 6 years, you will not see an improvement.

 But paying a CCJ in full may make some creditors more prepared to lend to you.
 And of course it stops the creditor sending round bailiffs or trying to deduct money from your wages.

 There is no way of marking a CCJ as partially satisfied.
 It will remain showing as outstanding until it drops off.